roboevt/led-matrix-control/readme.txt

     led-matrix-module-util - Code for how the attributs should be stored and loaded.
 Interface from attribute to module code.
+        rows_shows returns a string containing a list of all the rows that are currently entirely lit. rows_store takes a string of whitespace seperated rows and sets them to be lit.
+Negative numbers clear the specified rows.
+            example: (echo 1 2 4 > rows)
+                     (echo -1 -5 > rows)
+                     (echo 1 3 -4 > rows)
-        rows_shows returns a string containing a list of all the rows that are currently entirely lit. rows_store takes a string of whitespace seperated rows and sets them to be lit cols_* are the same as the rows functions, but for the columns of the matrix character_show returns the most recently displayed character. character_store sets the character to be displayed.
-The " " character clears the display. fps_show returns the current framerate.
+        cols_* are the same as the rows functions, but for the columns of the matrix character_show returns the most recently displayed character. character_store sets the character to be displayed.
+The " " character clears the display.
+Note, unkown characters will show up as every pixel lit.
+See characters.c for the currently mapped chars.
+            example: (echo A > character)
+                     (echo "?" > character)
+        fps_show returns the current framerate.
+        fps_store calculates the period appropriate for a desired framerate and sets the timer delay accordingly.
+            example: (echo 10 > fps)
+                     (echo 0 > fps) - Disables animation/scrolling
-        fps_store calculates the period appropriate for a desired framerate and sets the timer delay accordingly. pixels_show returns a list of currently lit pixels, as coordinate pairs seperated by spaces. pixels_store sets the pixels that should be lit, read as coordinate pairs seperated by whitespace. string_show returns the most recently requested string string_store sets a string that should be scrolled on the display.
+        pixels_show returns a list of currently lit pixels, as coordinate pairs seperated by spaces. pixels_store sets the pixels that should be lit, read as coordinate pairs seperated by whitespace.
+Negative values clear the specified pixel.
+If you create an interesting pattern, read out the current pixels and save them.
+You can write them back to display the same pattern again.
+            example: (echo 1,2 > pixels)
+                     (echo 2,2 3,5 5,1 > pixels)
+                     (echo 1,2 -2,2 -1,5 > pixels)
+        string_show returns the most recently requested string string_store sets a string that should be scrolled on the display.
+            example: (echo test > string)
+                     (echo "this is a longer testing string" > string)

     matrix - Code that directly controls the gpio pins.
 Exposes a simpler interface for writing information to the display as opposed to the gpio pins directly.